snl-dakota/dakota/docs-sphinx/source/usingdakotagui/inputfiles/MlmfEditor.rst

 When you open the MLMF editor, it will look something like this:

 .. image:: img/DakotaStudy_MLMF_1.png
-   :alt: Welcome to the land of MLMF
+   :alt: The default MLMF editor

 The general process for creating a multi-level / multi-fidelity Dakota study in this editor is as follows: